CGV-2022/MazeGame/README.md

 Created in three.js.

 To run:
-* Download files from main branch and direct to main folder and run the index.html on a live server.
+* Download folder from main branch.

+* Direct to the MazeGame-main folder directly which will have inside the index.html and run the index.html file on a live server.

+* Parts of the game are imported from external resources and not saved directly in the files.

+* To return to the main menu from a level, please click on restart the level first and then return to the main menu.

+* Hope you enjoy the game, goodluck!!